digitalWestie/open-engagement/OE-BEST-PRACTICE.md

-# Achieving Engagement with Open Data: A Checklist of Best Practice
+# Open Data Engagement Checklist

+A series of best practices and tips when it comes to achieving engagement and impact in Open Data programmes.

 **Contents**